 How to start

 Hello you, and welcome on PLAY Embedded.
 If you are reading this, most likely this is the very first time for you here.
-This small guide will explain you how to better navigate PLAY Embedded, find what you are looking for and interact with Editors to ask support or specific articles.
+This small guide will explain to you how to better navigate PLAY Embedded, find what you are looking for and interact with Editors to ask support or specific articles.

 Approaching STM32 and ChibiOS

-What is the best way to learn how to use a STM32 with proficiency?
+So what is the best way to learn how to use a STM32 with proficiency?

 You can notice that the category ChibiOS and STM32 has sub-categories.
 In a first moment you should concentrate your attention to two categories:

-- Getting Started which contains a series of articles which are meant to be tutorials and should be read in subsequent way.
+- Getting Started which contains a series of articles which are meant to be tutorials and should be read in a subsequent way.

 - Examples and exercises which contains a series of examples and exercises as integration to our tutorial.